sp3p3x/GAIA/Readme.md

 # GAIA [Go Anywhere In Amrita]

-A desktop application which helps you find your way in the campus.
+A cross-platform application which helps you find your way in the campus.

+# Installing Dependencies

+`pip install -r requirements.txt`

+# Usage

+`flet run`